sebo-b/Fossil-HR-SDK/README.md

 | wapp_image | Encodes/decodes images between PNG and Fossil Hybrid firmware format |
 | wapp | Packs/unpacks resources into Fossil Hybrid applications |

 Each of the tool provides pretty descriptive help if called with `--help`.
-You can also find examples with usage of these apps in the [usage section](#tools-usage).
+You can also find manual with examples of the usage of these apps in the [wiki](../../wiki/wapp.md).

 ## Installing tools